sst/sst/www/docs/advanced/iam-credentials.md

 ### Loading from a file

-You can keep you AWS credentials in a file.
+You can keep your AWS credentials in a file.
 The credentials are found at:

 - `~/.aws/credentials` on Linux, Unix, and macOS;
 - `C:\Users\USER_NAME\.aws\credentials` on Windows